 3. Will this enable me to enjoy my life unapologetically?*

 4. What are the steps I need to take to get there?

-*If you answered ‘NO’ to question three, you fucked up.
+If you answered ‘NO’ to question three, you missed the point.
 Go back and do it again.